 'Disadvantage' is not defined in the Act but may be understood to mean that a reasonable person would consider that disadvantage has occurred.
 It can take many different forms, such as denial of an opportunity or choice, deterrence, rejection or exclusion.

 Indirect discrimination will occur if all the following four conditions are met:

-- 1. the provision, criterion or practice is applied (or would be applied) equally to all, including a person with a protected characteristic, and - 2. the provision, criterion or practice puts (or would put) those sharing a protected characteristic at a particular disadvantage compared to others who do not share that characteristic, and - 3. the provision, criterion or practice puts (or would put) the particular person at a disadvantage, and - 4. it cannot be shown that the provision, criterion or practice is justified as a 'proportionate means of achieving a legitimate aim'.
+- 1. the provision, criterion or practice is applied (or would be applied) equally to all, including a person with a protected characteristic, and - the provision, criterion or practice puts (or would put) those sharing a protected characteristic at a particular disadvantage compared to others who do not share that characteristic, and - 3. the provision, criterion or practice puts (or would put) the actual person who is claiming to be discriminated against) at a disadvantage, and - 4. it cannot be shown that the provision, criterion or practice is justified as a 'proportionate means of achieving a legitimate aim'.